Pnut2K/Nutpatch-Changelogs/README.md

 -IASA 32 > 37

 ## ***[Dair]***
--Spike removed

 	{New stats}

+-Sweetspot: 14%, 30/90 @ 280 degrees (spike > meteor)

-=Early hits 12%, 20/90 @ 60 degrees
+-Sourspot: 14%, 30/90 @ 361 degrees

 =Late hits 10%, 20/80 @ 361 degrees

--Startup increased 9f > 10f

 -All hitbox sizes reduced by 0.5 (4.5 > 4, 4 > 3.5)

 -Leg hitbox moved in toward his body to be less deceptively disjointed

--Vertical velocity reduced

--IASA 36 > 41

-+Generous slide added to landing to enable easy edgecancels
++Slide added to landing to enable edgecancels

 ## ***[Down B]***